Hosting a silent auction can be an excellent way for organizations to raise money, but many hosts struggle with the finer details.

 Once you’ve set the starting bids for your items, you’ll need to pay some attention to setting bid increments as well.
 You don’t want your guests nickeling-and-diming each other all night, which keeps bids low and revenue down.

 If you set the starting bid of an item high, we recommend keeping your bid increments slightly lower so the price won’t jump dramatically after a few bids.
-For smaller items, set the minimum bid increment at around 10%.
+For smaller items, a popular range is anywhere from $5 to $10.
+For your higher valued items, increments can range from $25 and up. again, remember that every item will be different so there’s no one right answer.

 Grouping Items Together